 Howie graduated from Vassar College with a BA in Economics.

 Dr. Song is a 20-year physician radiation oncologist by trade.
 He has served as Chief Medical Officer (CMO) to ATGen Global and NKMax since 2014, overseeing and providing clinical and regulatory support into the major aspects of clinical trials and investigational applications at this prominent biotech company.
 Dr. Song previously acted as CMO for Cynvenio Biosystems in Thousand Oaks from 2015 to 2017, overseeing the application of Cynvenio’s technology into daily clinical practice as well as directing clinical trials.

 In 2013, Dr. Song was the first Visiting Fellow on health policy to the California Department of Insurance.
 He has also held numerous roles with increasing seniority at Berg Health.
 He was formally Executive Chairman of the Courage Campaign, a progressive organization of 1,200,000 members.
 He was also a National Board of Physicians for a Health Program.
 He recently left Cedars-Sinai Medical Center Radiation Oncology department.

 Dr. Song completed his residency in Radiation Oncology from the University of Chicago Medical Center; completed a brachytherapy fellowship at the Institut Gustave Roussy in Villejuif, France; received an MD from the George Washington School of Medicine and Health Sciences; and earned a BA with honors in Biological Sciences from the University of Chicago.

-Director of Cultivation
+Senior Director of Compliance